BlackAdam22commits/DAA-Lab/README.md

 ./q3
 ```

-Programs using mathematical functions can be compiled as:
+Programs using mathematical functions should be compiled using:

 ```bash
 gcc filename.c -o output -lm